excerpt: The Attack on Humanity

 Were dependent on the fork),

-Could be greater than the soul,
+Could be greater than the whole,

 A world aghast to think that wit